Isogeometric $C^1$ mortar method

-with $r=\max \Set{4,m}$. \end{prop} \begin{proof} We modify the operator $\widetilde{\Pi}_h$ defined in~\eqref{eq:bivcappi} in order to fulfill~\eqref{eq:projc2}.
-It is convenient to distinguish the degrees of freedom that are involved in the $C^2$ interpolation at the corners from the others on the boundary and the remaining ones in the interior of the patch.
+We modify the operator $\widetilde{\Pi}_{k,h}$ defined in~\eqref{eq:bivcappi} in order to fulfill~\eqref{eq:projc2}.
+It is convenient to distinguish the degrees of freedom that are involved in the $C^2$ interpolation at the vertices from the others on the boundary and the remaining ones in the interior of the patch.
 Hence we define